Home > Destinations > Europe > The Netherlands > Amsterdam > Walking Tours > Walking Tour 2

 Cross over Mozes en Aäronstraat to the:

-Since 1814, all the kings and queens of the Netherlands have been inaugurated at this national church.
-(Dutch monarchs are not uppity enough to actually be crowned.)
-Built between the late 15th and mid-17th centuries in elaborate late-Gothic style, Nieuwe Kerk often hosts temporary exhibits expensive enough to maybe make you think twice.
+Since 1814, all the kings and queens of the Netherlands have been inaugurated at the New Church (Dutch monarchs are not uppity enough to actually be crowned).
+Built between the late 15th and mid-17th centuries in elaborate late-Gothic style, the Nieuwe Kerk often hosts temporary exhibits expensive enough to maybe make you think twice.

 Outside the church, take narrow Eggertstraat at the side of the Nieuwe Kerk's cafe, 't Nieuwe Kafé.
 On adjoining Gravenstraat, at no. 18, is: